15 cm MRK L/22: A later model

 A specific mention of a later model of the 15 cm MRK L/22 might shed some light on the weight of the early model.
 At the 1880 Gewerbe-Ausstellung zu Düsseldorf, Krupp exhibited a 15 cm MRK L/22 on Halbrahmenlafette which was quite different from the 1877 model.
-One should note that this was a Krupp gun, not a German army or navy gun.
+This was a Krupp gun, not a German army or navy gun.
 Its exhibition did not mean that the German armed forces had bought it.

 The 1880 Düsseldorf gun weighed 3,500 kg, was 3,270 mm long, and had a caliber of 149.1 mm.
 It had 24 grooves.
 The gun was mounted on a Halbrahmenlafette of 1,860 kg.
 The cariage allowed 14 degrees eolevation and 4.5 degrees declination.

 The data of this Düsseldorf gun are interesting, because they mention the gun firing with 8 kg of gunpowder.
 This is kind of logical for a gun of the same dimensions as the 15 cm RK L/22.
 It also fired heavier projectiles.
 These were: